Dance music: Origins

+Dancing to rhythmic music has long been a cherished tradition in civilizations around the world, where dynamic movements synchronized with percussion instruments such as drums, bells, and rattles serve as integral expressions of cultural identity, social cohesion, and spiritual significance.

-Folk dance music is music accompanying traditional dance and may be contrasted with historical/classical, and popular/commercial dance music.
+Folk dance music accompanies traditional dance and may be contrasted with historical/classical, and popular/commercial dance music.
 An example of folk dance music in the United States is the old-time music played at square dances and contra dances.

 Historical dance music

 While there exist attestations of the combination of dance and music in ancient times (for example Ancient Greek vases sometimes show dancers accompanied by musicians), the earliest Western dance music that we can still reproduce with a degree of certainty are the surviving medieval dances such as carols and the Estampie.
 The earliest of these surviving dances are almost as old as Western staff-based music notation.

 By period

 The Renaissance dance music was written for instruments such as the lute, viol, tabor, pipe, and the sackbut.

 In the Baroque period, the major dance styles were noble court dances (see Baroque dance).
 Examples of dances include the French courante, sarabande, minuet and gigue.
 Collections of dances were often collected together as dance suites.

 In the classical music era, the minuet was frequently used as a third movement in four-movement non-vocal works such as sonatas, string quartets, and symphonies, although in this context it would not accompany any dancing.
 The waltz also arose later in the classical era, as the minuet evolved into the scherzo (literally, "joke"; a faster-paced minuet).

 Both remained part of the romantic music period, which also saw the rise of various other nationalistic dance forms like the barcarolle, mazurka and polonaise.
 Also in the romantic music era, the growth and development of ballet extended the composition of dance music to a new height.
 Frequently, dance music was a part of opera.